jacquot-etienne/ssh-keygen-jhub/README.md

 ## Getting Started

-Please run the following in a blank notebook on [Commjhub](https://commjhub.asc.upenn.edu/) to download the notebook:
+Please run the following in a blank notebook on [Commjhub](https://commjhub.asc.upenn.edu/):
--

 ### Clone this repo